NTIA/scos-sensor/README.md

 This section describes how to spin up a production-grade sensor in just a few commands.

-We currently support Ettus USRP B2xx software-defined radios out of the box, and any Intel-based host computer should work.
+We currently support Ettus USRP B2xx signal analyzers out of the box, and any Intel-based host computer should work.

 1) Install `git`, `Docker`, and `docker-compose`.